lkrych/encylopedia_lelandica/notes/systems_performance/1_intro.md

 2. **Workload Analysis** -  commonly employed by application developers, they take a top down approach of looking at the software stack.
 They investigate the application deployed on top of the hardware.

 ## Performance is difficult

+Systems performance engineering can be a difficult field.
+The number one reason is that **performance is subjective**.

+Things tend to either work or not in typical software development.
+That's not the case with performance.
+What may be considered "bad" performance by one user will be considered "good" by another.

+**Subjective performance can be made objective by defining clear goals**, such as having a target average response time, or requiring a percentage of requests to fall within a certain latency.

+The **second reason that performance engineering is hard is that the systems are complex**.
+If you are solely focused on application engineering, it's pretty easy to figure out where to start.
+With the code you wrote.
+With systems performance engineering, you need to think about the problem holistically and use clues to figure out where to start.

+Performance issues might also ber caused by a complex characteristic of a production workload.
+These cases may never be reproducible in a lab environment or only intermittently so :( .

+Additionally, in complex software systems there are typically many performance issues!
+Thus, **the goal of a performance engineer is to identify which issues matter the most** in a system.

+To do this, **the performance engineer must quantify the magnitude of issues**.
+A metric well-suited to performance quantification is **latency**.
+Latency is a **measure of time spent waiting**.
+Be careful!
+Latency can be ambiguous without qualifying terms.
+For instance, within networking, latency can mean the time for a connection to be established but not the data transfer time.